-Description While the subject of the Madonna and Christ Child shown in close up behind a parapet is very common one for devotional painting such as this.
-One is the coral necklace worn by Christ.
+Description The subject of the Madonna and Christ Child, shown close up from behind a parapet, is a very common one for a devotional painting such as this.
+An interesting feature in this example is the coral necklace worn by Christ.
 Coral was believed to keep the devil away and many babies at this time had a coral teething ring or necklace.
-Schiavone was born in Dalmatia (present-day Croatia) and immigrated to northern Italy, where he studied with Francesco Squarcione in Padua, the same painter with whom both Dario di Giovanni (37.1178-1180) and Marco Zoppo (37.544) trained..
-On the cartellino (little paper) in the foreground, he proudly identifies himself as the disciple of this master, known especially for encouraging an appreciation for ancient Roman art in his students.
-The garlands at the top, heavy with fruit, are colorful, playful versions of ones he would have seen on Roman sarcophagi or funerary altars in Paduan collections.
+Schiavone was born in Dalmatia (present-day Croatia) and immigrated to northern Italy, where he studied in Padua in the workshop of Francesco Squarcione, the same painter with whom both Dario di Giovanni (37.1178-1180) and Marco Zoppo (37.544) trained.
+On the cartellino (little paper) in the foreground, Schiavone proudly identifies himself as the disciple of this master, known especially for encouraging an appreciation for ancient Roman art in his students.
+The garlands at the top, heavy with fruit, are colorful, playful versions of the ones he would have seen on Roman sarcophagi or funerary altars in Paduan collections.

 |12/28/1936||Treatment||cleaned; coated; other|